Book reviews by

 1984: A Warning Against Government Surveillance and Control

-The story follows Winston Smith, a low-ranking Party member who begins to question the Party’s teachings and policies.
+The story follows Winston Smith, a low-ranking Party member who begins questioning the Party’s teachings and policies.

 As Winston becomes increasingly disillusioned, he starts to rebel against the Party’s surveillance and control, embarking on a dangerous journey of self-discovery and resistance.